alexwlchan/alexwlchan.net/src/_posts/2022/2022-10-25-iterative-project-management.md

 {%
   slide_image2
   filename="slide5.png"
-  :alt => "A series of three blue boxes forming a waterfall.
+  alt="A series of three blue boxes forming a waterfall.
 The first box is 'Design and requirements', the second is 'Implementation and testing', the third is 'Deployment and maintenance'." caption="Waterfall icon by [Luis Prado on the Noun Project](https://thenounproject.com/icon/waterfall-3411/).
 Used with a [NounPro subscription](https://thenounproject.com/pricing/)."
 %}